meob/db2txt/README.md

-`all_parameters` and `global_status` sections queries are limited to 29 since the number of available options and statistic is very high in ClickHouse; of course the limit can be removed if need.
+`all_parameters` and `global_status` sections queries are limited to 29 since the number of available options and statistic is very high in ClickHouse; of course the limit can be removed if needed.

-Supported version is 24.8.*-lts but ch2txt is known to work well with other versions too.
+Supported version is 25.8.*-lts but ch2txt is known to work well with other versions too.

 ### SQL Server